LLNL/axom/src/docs/sphinx/coding_guide/coding_guidelines.rst

    } // asctoolkit namespace closing brace

-3.6.1 Each source file **must** begin with a Doxygen file prologue (item 1).
+5.4 Each source file **must** begin with a Doxygen file prologue (item 1).

       See :ref:`docsec-label` for details.

-3.6.2 Each source file **must** contain a comment section that includes the
-      CS Toolkit copyright and release statement (item 2).
+5.5 Each source file **must** contain a comment section that includes the CS Toolkit copyright and release statement (item 2).

       See :ref:`docsec-label` for details.

-3.6.3 All necessary header file include statements (item 3) **must**
-      appear immediately after the copyright and release statement and before any implementation statements in the file.
+5.6 All necessary header file include statements (item 3) **must** appear immediately after the copyright and release statement and before any i mplementation statements in the file.

-3.6.4 All contents in a source file **must** follow the same namespace inclusion pattern as its corresponding header file (see item 3.4.6).
+5.7 All contents in a source file **must** follow the same namespace inclusion pattern as its corresponding header file (see item 3.4.6).

       Either the main project namespace (item 4a) or internal namespace (item 5a) may be used, or both may be used.
 A closing brace ( "}" ) is required to close each namespace declaration (items 4b and 5b).

-3.6.5 When used, static variables and class data members **must** be
-      initialized explicitly in the class source file before any method implementations (item 6).
+5.8 When used, static variables and class data members **must** be initialized explicitly in the class source file before any method implementations (item 6).

 .. _scopesec-label: